Enabling HTTPS with Nginx¶

 The following options must be modified in the CONF file:

-• Server name (server_name)
+- Server name (server_name)

 Optional customizable options in the seafile.conf are:

-• Server listening port (listen) - if Seafile server should be available on a non-standard port
+) - if Seafile server should be available on a non-standard port - Proxy pass for location

-• Proxy pass for location / - if Seahub is configured to start on a different port than 8000
+- if Seahub is configured to start on a different port than 8000 - Proxy pass for location

-• Proxy pass for location /seafhttp - if seaf-server is configured to start on a different port than 8082
+- if seaf-server is configured to start on a different port than 8082 - Maximum allowed size of the client request body (

-The default value for client_max_body_size is 1M.
-Uploading larger files will result in an error message HTTP error code 413 ("Request Entity Too Large").
-It is recommended to syncronize the value of client_max_body_size with the parameter max_upload_size in section [fileserver] of seafile.conf.
+of seafile.conf.
 Optionally, the value can also be set to 0 to disable this feature.
 Client uploads are only partly effected by this limit.
 With a limit of 100 MiB they can safely upload files of any size.

 Finally, make sure your seafile.conf does not contain syntax errors and restart Nginx for the configuration changes to take effect:

-Getting a Let's Encrypt certificate
+Getting a Let's Encrypt certificate¶

 Getting a Let's Encrypt certificate is straightforward thanks to Certbot.
 Certbot is a free, open source software tool for requesting, receiving, and renewing Let's Encrypt certificates.

-First, go to the Certbot website and choose your webserver and OS. grafik
+First, go to the Certbot website and choose your webserver and OS.

 Second, follow the detailed instructions then shown.